sivash/JSONSparcerParser/README.md

-JSONSparcerParser
+JSONSparserParser
 =================
 README
-This is the readme for Version .1 of The JSONSparcerParser
+This is the readme for Version .1 of The JSONSparserParser

 Version Notes
 ----------
-.01 -> Initial release of The JSONSparcerParser Library
+.01 -> Initial release of The JSONSparserParser Library

 Purpose
 ----------
-SparcerParser is a JSON Parser/Unparser library.
+SparserParser is a JSON Parser/Unparser library.
 It's primary capabilities are too turn a Java Object into a string of JSON, or take a string of JSON and turn it into a Java Object.